 4. Each time a plant enters Column 4 of the Action Matrix, the region should assess the benefit of performing an additional PI&R team inspection in accordance with IP 71152.
 In those instances where an additional inspection is deemed appropriate, the region should provide the basis for its decision to conduct the inspection in the associated communication to the licensee.

 5. Following the completion of the inspection, the EDO or designee, in conjunction with the RA and the Director, NRR, will decide whether additional NRC actions are warranted.
 At a minimum, the regional office will issue a Confirmatory Action Letter (CAL) to document the licensee’s commitments, as discussed in its performance improvement plan, and any other written or verbal commitments.
 The CAL should explicitly identify licensee actions, which, when effectively implemented and validated by the NRC, will provide the necessary bases to transition the plant out of Column 4 when an assessment follow-up letter is issued.
 These actions need to be as clear and objective as possible.
 The licensee will remain in Column 4 until meeting the criteria specified in the CAL, even though there may be no open Action Matrix inputs.
-This will be annotated on the public .
+This will be annotated on the public website.
 Normally CAL follow-up inspections are conducted to conclude licensee actions have been effectively implemented.

 Other actions will also be considered, including performing additional supplemental inspections, issuing a demand for information, or issuing an order, up to and including a plant shutdown.
 The RA should document the results of the staff’s decision in a letter to the licensee.
 These regulatory actions may also be considered prior to the completion of IP 95003, if warranted.